 - The Council owns a relatively small number of assets, and there are a restricted number of sites suitable for release for sale or development. - The portfolio yields limited rental income, with many rented properties ageing and having limited quality and life expectancy.
 No assets are held purely for generating income. - There are inherent conflicts between the available alternative uses for individual assets - Pendle's property market, in terms of movement, construction and values, lags behind national and regional trends.
-This places a drag on the Council's ability to obtain competitive outcomes from its estate, and limits the impact of interventions to support regeneration and/or, should the Council be minded in the future to implement the provisions of its approved Property Investment Strategy, of investment in property for commercial return, particularly in the retail sector. - The portfolio contains properties that could be summarised as "wasting assets", assets that contribute little or nothing to corporate goals but which, through lack of marketability, Council decisions, the non-availability of alternative uses, or the contractual context, must continue to be held and managed. - Interventions planned by the Council, such as town centre renewal and renewable infrastructure projects have marginal viability and rely heavily on external funding.
+This places a drag on the Council's ability to obtain competitive outcomes from its estate and limits the impact of interventions to support regeneration.
+In-borough property investments for commercial return are unlikely to be low risk, particularly in the retail sector. - The portfolio contains properties that could be summarised as "wasting assets", assets that contribute little or nothing to corporate goals but which, through lack of marketability, Council decisions, the non-availability of alternative uses, or the contractual context, must continue to be held and managed. - Interventions planned by the Council, such as town centre renewal and renewable infrastructure projects have marginal viability and rely heavily on external funding.

-Obj∉ Objectives: To ra To rationalise the number of assets, and reduce the costs and liabilities of property ownership, whilst seeking a sustainable future for public facilities To ir To improve retained assets to make them more fit for purpose in terms of sufficiency, suitability, income generation and value for money To ta To take advantages of the opportunities obtainable from partnership working Stra tegy: Ac tions: To a chieve its objectives the Council will То progress its Strategy the Council will: • Continue to identify suitable opportunities for the transfer of/the making available of assets to its in-borough partners. • Ensure that all future transfers to in-borough partners are fit for purpose by reviewing its previous experiences and the outcomes of past asset transfers and set the strategic parameters for the future. • Maintain a constructive dialogue with public sector partners to take advantage of any potential joint projects, within or outside the OPE framework. • Employ property review processes to identify and progress assets for disposal • Continue to seek and apply funding for regeneration projects. • Continue to use appropriate partnerships to achieve its service delivery and regeneration objectives (S) • Undertake a formal review of the governance arrangements and the way in which property assets are allocated for its joint venture companies to ensure correct levels of control and financial probity (A) • Consider all options for income generation from its assets • Invest in asset maintenance and consider opportunities for the acquisition of additional assets, where supported by a robust business case • Conduct a review into the value and implementation of the Property Investment Strategy. • Reduce carbon emissions from land and property, supporting the climate change action plan
+Objectives: To rationalise the number of assets, and reduce the costs and liabilities of property ownership, whilst seeking a sustainable future for public facilities To i To improve retained assets to make them more fit for purpose in terms of sufficiency, suitability, income generation and value for money To t ake advantages of the opportunities obtainable from partnership working I Strategy: Ac tions: To a achieve its objectives the Council will То progress its Strategy the Council will: • Continue to identify suitable opportunities for the transfer of/the making available of assets to its in-borough partners. • Ensure that all future transfers to in-borough partners are fit for purpose by reviewing its previous experiences and the outcomes of past asset transfers and set the strategic parameters for the future. • Maintain a constructive dialogue with public sector partners to take advantage of any potential joint projects, within or outside the OPE framework. • Employ property review processes to identify and progress assets for disposal • Continue to seek and apply funding for regeneration projects. • Continue to use appropriate partnerships to achieve its service delivery and regeneration objectives • Undertake a formal review of the governance arrangements and the way in which property assets are allocated for its joint venture companies to ensure correct levels of control and financial probity • Consider all options for income generation from its assets • Invest in asset maintenance and consider opportunities for the acquisition of additional assets, where supported by a robust business case • Conduct a review into the value and implementation of the Property Investment Strategy. • Reduce carbon emissions from land and property, supporting the climate change action plan